2015 alex rumford 2015 alex rumford

 So?

-Now that's out the way, there are three things I wanted to talk about.
+Now that's out the way, there are three things to think about.

 The first is that I've realised there’s no real need to rate the images, as the value is limited.
 Mostly, it’s self-appraisal after a shoot is complete, and sometimes the only critique they'll receive.
 While an important debriefing process (of a kind), my own narrow judgement is not ideal; it's too subjective and informed.
 Constructive criticism is best coming from other photographers - but this is a rare thing.
 Feedback from clients is typically rare.